microsoft/finops-toolkit/docs/finops-hub/modules/hub.md

     - **ingestion** – Used for Cost Management exports that have not been transformed.
 - Data factory – Used for data ingestion and processing.
 Depends on: Storage account.
   - **dataFactoryName** = `param:hubName + "-engine"`
+  - pipelines – Create the following nested pipelines:
+    - **msexports_Extract** – Runs the transform.
+Required to account for scalability issues in Data Factory.
+    - **msexports_Transform** – Converts the CSV export to parquet and moves it to the **ingestion** container (same path), overwriting the existing contents for that month.

 ### settings.json